One of the assessment options that might be available in your state is an evaluation by a qualified third party.

 Why consider using an evaluator for your end-of-year assessment?

-- Some families just like this option—whether it’s because they prefer to not test their kids or they appreciate the holistic, one-on-one approach!
+• Some families just like this option because they appreciate the holistic, one-on-one approach!

 First (as always!), review your state homeschool law to find out if you can use the evaluator option for your child’s year-end assessment—and if there are any associated requirements, such as evaluator qualifications.

 Then, it’s up to you to choose an evaluator.
-Since this is someone who will be working directly with you and your child, as well as providing their honest assessment of your child’s progress, seek an experienced evaluator you feel comfortable with.
+Since this is someone who will be working directly with you and your child, as well as providing their honest assessment of your child’s progress, seek an experienced evaluator both you and your child feel comfortable with.

 The evaluator option does add an element of subjectivity to your child’s end-of-year assessment.
-Standardized testing provides automatic proof of progress—an education official can’t reject scores that are above the threshold set by the law.
+Standardized testing provides a more objective proof of progress (for instance, an educational official can’t reject scores that are above the threshold set by the law).
 But officials may have the discretion to reject an evaluator’s report or determine that it does not indicate progress.

-So, that’s good reason to ask lots of questions and exercise your best judgment in selecting a qualified evaluator.
+So, that’s good reason to ask a lot of questions and exercise your best judgment in selecting a qualified evaluator.

 Here is a very helpful page on choosing an evaluator.
 (Although it is specific to Virginia, the principles are broadly applicable.)